hckr/gwgc2017/DIARY.md

 I just can't use Audacity properly.
 Final freq is set at the bottom as "Project Rate".
 I must have selected this finally and hence the effect.

+## Emojis for the win 💡

+Another great hint from [the comments][1]: I can use emojis instead of some graphics to save space! https://emojipedia.org/ looks like it might be helpful.

 [1]: http://gynvael.coldwind.pl/?id=668#comments
 [2]: https://gist.github.com/gasman/2560551